balhoff/programming-owl/ProgrammingOWL.md

 - **JVM language.** Since Scala runs on the JVM, Java libraries can be used transparently and with full performance.
 The majority of OWL and semantic web toolkits are developed in Java.
 - **Reduced boilerplate.** While Scala is statically typed, like Java, the compiler is able to infer the types of expressions, allowing the programmer to dispense with many type annotations.
 This results in code that can look more like Python than Java, with all the benefits of compile-time type-checking.
+- **Functional programming support.** Higher order functions (like `list.map()`) are a lot more fun than writing loops.
+Some of this was added to Java 8, but it's much nicer in Scala.
 - **Flexible syntax.** Operator overloading, symbolic method names, optional parentheses, implicit arguments, and other features make Scala a powerful language for constructing libraries which act like embedded domain-specific languages (DSLs).

 ## Scowl
 Scowl is an OWL DSL implemented in Scala.
-It wraps functionality provided by the Java OWL API.
+It wraps functionality provided by the Java [OWL API](http://owlapi.sourceforge.net).
 Scowl makes it possible to embed complex OWL class expressions and axioms within program code.
 OWL axioms written using Scowl are declarative and easy to read.
-Two OWL styles are supported: Manchester syntax and Functional syntax.
+Two OWL styles are supported: [Manchester syntax](https://www.w3.org/TR/owl2-manchester-syntax/) and [Functional syntax](https://www.w3.org/TR/owl2-syntax/).

 ## Code comparison
 Here is a complex axiom written in Java with the OWL API: